solisoft/lapis_arangodb_basic/Readme.md

 `docker-compose up --build`

-For running only dev mode : `docker-compose up web --build`
+For running only dev mode : `docker-compose up --build web`

 It will launch the lapis instance + an arangoDB one